-- i.
-International conference attendance: Generally the NRF restricts this amount to R25 000 per person to a maximum of R50 000 per application per year for a team i.e. for principal investigators and co-investigators (local only); - ii.
+i.
+International conference attendance: Generally, the NRF restricts this amount to R25 000 per person to a maximum of R50 000 per application per year for a team application i.e. for principal investigators and co-investigators (local only) and local postgraduate students.

+- ii.
 International visits: These will be considered on a case-by-case basis.
 Such visits must be integral to the research plan and strong motivations should accompany these requests.
 Realistic funding allocations will be based on the requested activities.
-Only outgoing visits will be considered depending on the availability of funding; - iii.
-Local conference attendance: Generally the NRF restricts expenditure against this item to R5 000 per person (all costs).
+Only outgoing visits will be considered depending on the availability of funding. - iii.
+Local conference attendance: Generally, the NRF restricts expenditure against this item to R5 000 per person (all costs).
 Support for local conference attendance could be requested for all listed co-investigators and postgraduate students.
-The applicant should clearly motivate for the benefit to attend more than one local conference per annum, and for the number of people attending each local conference; - iv.
+The applicant should clearly motivate for the benefit to attend more than one local conference per annum, and the number of people attending each local conference. - iv.
 Local travel: The NRF does not stipulate any rate for mileage as this will depend on the rate which varies per institution/organisation.
-Applicants are requested to provide details of this rate as well as the estimated distance to be travelled within the given year.
-This travel should be well motivated and exclude travel to the conferences mentioned above; and - v.
-Local accommodation costs should not exceed a 3-star establishment.
-This relates to local travel for research purposes and an estimation of accommodation costs for each trip should be clearly presented in the motivation.
+Applicants are requested to provide details of this rate as well as the estimated distance to be travelled within the given year. - v.
+Local accommodation costs should not exceed a 3-star establishment - vi.
+Science engagement activities: A budget of up to R30 000 may be allocated for science communication/awareness/education activities, if there are no funds for these from other sources.
+Specific motivation for these additional funds must be made in the proposal.